This article originally appeared as a guest post on Smart Insights.

 Method 1: Reverse IP Mapping

 For most individuals or smaller businesses, these IP addresses are assigned by their Internet Service Provider randomly.
-Larger companies, however, have their own dedicated IP addresses and this is where the opportunity lies.
+Larger companies, however, have their own dedicated IP addresses and this is where the opportunity of reverse IP mapping lies.

 Using web tracking or specialist reverse IP mapping software, you can identify the IP address of visitors and then work out the name of these larger companies once they visit your website.